Retirees especially wanted as refugee families look for volunteers to be the face of Canada

 For those who don’t have the time to volunteer, another way to help newcomers is through donations of money or gift cards.
-While KEYS is grateful for all donations, it is not able to accept offers of food, clothing and furniture at this time.
+While KEYS is grateful for all donations, we are not able to accept offers of food, clothing and furniture at this time.
 As a registered charity, monetary (both cash and gift card) donations are welcome, and receipts can be issued for donations over $20.
 Donors can be sure that every dollar they give will be directed to address newcomer needs.
-Cash, cheque and online donations will go into a fund to support newcomers.
-Gift cards let the newcomers buy the groceries or goods that suit their family needs.
+Gift cards to affordable department stores, grocery stores or malls let the newcomers buy the groceries or goods that suit their family needs.
 Cash donations will be used for emergency needs, including dental help.

 - Tarek Elmaghraby, KEYS Newcomer Volunteer Coordinator, email@example.com, 613-546-5559 ext.266